jstachio/kiwi/readme.md

 * The key values should not be interpolated because the data is raw
 * The loaded key values should or should not load other key values

-This is all configurable again through key values (and URIs).
+This is all configurable again through key values (and URIs) particularly the `_flags_name` key.

-### KeyValuesResourceLoader
+### KeyValuesLoader

-A resource loader will take a `KeyValuesResource` and turn it into `KeyValues`.
+A KeyValues loader usually takes a  `KeyValuesResource` and turns it into `KeyValues`.

-Essentially it is an extension point to take a URI and load `KeyValues` usually based on the schema of the URI.
+It is an extension point that in simple terms takes a URI and loads `KeyValues` usually based on the schema of the URI.
 For example `classpath` will use the JDK classloader mechanism and `file` will use `java.io`/`java.nio` file loading.

-This is part of the library is extendable.
+This part of the library is extendable and custom loaders can be manually wired or the service loader can be used.

 ### KeyValueMedia

-Some `KeyValuesResourceLoader`s will know how to parse the `URI` directly to key values BUT many will will want to use a parser.
+Some `KeyValuesLoader` will know how to parse the `URI` directly to key values BUT many will will want to use a parser.

 Kiwi provides a framework to parse and format key values from/to byte streams, or strings based on ["media type" aka "Content Type" aka MIME](https://en.wikipedia.org/wiki/Media_type) or file extension.

-This part of the library is extendable.
+This part of the library is extendable and custom media types can be manually wired or the service loader can be used.

 ## History